 Geometrical optics is the study of the light propagation in transparent media, and is based on the fact that light can be represented as a combination of independent beams.

 Beams of Light

 They are lines along which the energy of the electromagnetic waves propagates.
 They also indicate the direction of propagation.

 It is a light source where its dimensions are negligible compared to the distances between it and the objects of interest.

 It is one that we cannot ignore its size relative to other objects in the system of interest.

 It is the region of a body that does not receive light when this is interposed between a puntual light source and a screen.
 The dark region that forms on the screen is called projected shadow.

-An object, when it is interposed between one extensive light source and some screen, there is a lighter shadown region before the very dark shadow.
-In this case, the shadow projected on the screen will also have a lighter shadown region, called projected penumbra.
+When an object is interposed between one extensive light source and some screen, there is a lighter shadow region before the very dark shadow.
+In this case, the shadow projected on the screen will also have a lighter shadow region called projected penumbra.